linux156/starter-academic/content/event/Seattle 2024/index.md

 #  country: United States

 summary: ""
 abstract: "Favard length of a set is the average length of its orthogonal projections.
 The Besicovitch projection theorem states the following: for any set E of finite length whose Favard length is positive there exists a Lipschitz graph intersecting E in a set of positive length.
-In other words, Lipschitz graphs are the only sets of finite length generating Favard length.
-The Favard length problem consists of quantifying this theorem, which is crucial to understand the relation between Favard length and analytic capacity.
+The Favard length problem consists of quantifying this theorem, which is crucial for understanding the relation between Favard length and analytic capacity.
 In this talk I will discuss some recent work on this subject."

-summary: ""
-abstract: ""
 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: "2024-07-22T13:30:00Z"
+date: "2024-07-25T13:30:00Z"
 # date_end: "2030-06-01T15:00:00Z"
 all_day: true